-Hypafix locks in the body’s natural fluids and enzymes, which would otherwise be lost to evaporation or scabs.
-These fluids keep cells hydrated and more effectively break down and remove dead tissue, so growth of new cells is stimulated and pain is significantly reduced.
-Hypafix provides a barrier against dirt, bacteria, and friction. while at the same time being completely breathable – inviting oxygen to the skin and eliminating bacteria growth.
-Studies show that woulds kept hydrated can heal twice as fast as dry woulds. -Saniderm.com
+Hypafix locks in the body’s natural fluids and enzymes, which would otherwise be lost to evaporation or scabbing.
+These fluids keep cells hydrated, and more effectively break down and remove dead tissue, so growth of new cells is stimulated and pain is significantly reduced.
+Hypafix provides a barrier against dirt, bacteria, and friction; while at the same time being completely breathable – inviting oxygen to the skin and eliminating bacteria growth.

 You are to keep the bandaid on for minimum of 4 days-Max of 7, removing the morning of the 7th day. when removing, have a shower and remove at the end of shower.
-Peel hypaix off slowly.
-Wash and blood or fluids from your tattoo massaging with your fingertips and a light soap.
+Peel hypafix off slowly.
+Wash any blood or fluids from your tattoo massaging with your fingertips and a light soap.
 NEVER USE A BAR OF SOAP.
-Pat new tattoo with paper towel once you exit shower. making sure to promptly throwing you bandage in the garbage.
+Dry tattoo with paper towel once you exit shower.

-This Bandage is waterproof (however using a luffa, or any soaps with any sort of scrubs in it, i.e- coconut shells, micro beads, etc. is NOT recommended as it will lift off the adhesive.
+This bandage is waterproof (however using a loofa or any soaps with any sort of scrubs in it, i.e- coconut shells, micro beads, etc. is NOT recommended as it will lift off the adhesive.
 Baths, Saunas, Hot Tubs and still bodies of water are also NOT recommended, so keep showers short. )

 This bandage IS pet friendly and does not allow pet dander of any sort inside your tattoo.